r-grandorder/tri-hermes/en/pages/babylonia.md

 Y-You knew, and you let me say said such embarrassing things?
 I said them all to you?

 **Ereshkigal:**
-Noooooooooooo! ! !
+Noooooooooooo!!!
 This wasn't how it was supposed to be!
 Not like this!

 **Mash:**
 ...It seems Ereshkigal has collapsed, cradling her head like you have dealt a blow.
 Do you want to defeat her now, Master?